prakhar1989/docker-curriculum/README.md

 <a href="#table-of-contents" class="top" id="preface">Top</a>
 <a id="busybox"></a>
 ## 1.0 Playing with Busybox
 Now that we have everything setup, it's time to get our hands dirty.
-In this section, we are going to run a [Busybox](https://en.wikipedia.org/wiki/BusyBox) (a lightweight linux distribution) container on our system and get a taste of the `docker run` command.
+In this section, we are going to run a [Busybox](https://en.wikipedia.org/wiki/BusyBox) container (a lightweight linux distribution) on our system and get a taste of the `docker run` command.

-To get started, let's run the following in our terminal
+To get started, let's run the following in our terminal:
 ```
 $ docker pull busybox
 ```

-> Note: Depending on how you've installed docker on your system, you might see a `permission denied` error on running the above command.
-If you're on a Mac, make sure docker engine is running.
+> Note: Depending on how you've installed docker on your system, you might see a `permission denied` error after running the above command.
+If you're on a Mac, make sure the Docker engine is running.
 If you're on Linux, then prefix your `docker` commands with `sudo`.
 Alternatively you can [create a docker group](http://docs.docker.com/engine/installation/ubuntulinux/#create-a-docker-group) to get rid of this issue.

-What the `pull` command does is it fetches the busybox **image** from the **docker registry** and saves it in our system.
+The `pull` command fetches the busybox **image** from the **Docker registry** and saves it in our system.
 You can use the `docker images` command to see a list of all images on your system.
 ```
 $ docker images
 REPOSITORY              TAG                 IMAGE ID            CREATED             VIRTUAL SIZE